jan-ferdinand/zudoku/index.md

 <label for="mn-sudoku" class="margin-toggle">⊕</label><input type="checkbox" id="mn-sudoku" class="margin-toggle"/>
 <span class="marginnote">
 	Sudoku rules:
-	fill a nine-by-nine grid with digits, such that each column, each row, and each of the three-by-three subgrids – the _boxes_ – contains all digits from 1 to 9 exactly once.
+	fill a nine-by-nine grid with digits, such that each column, each row, and each of the three-by-three subgrids – called _boxes_ – contains each digit from 1 to 9 exactly once.
 </span>
 After racking her brain for hours, Peggy finds the solution – and she's first!
 Now, she wants to prove to Victor that she has indeed solved the Sudoku.